Estimation of the lifetime distribution from fluctuations in Bellman-Harris processes: Abstract

 \section{Abstract}

-The growth of a population is often modeled as branching process where each individual at the end of its life is replaced by a certain number of offspring.
-An example of these branching models is the Bellman-Harris process, where the lifetime of individuals is assumed to be independent and identically distributed.
-Here, we are interested in the estimation of the parameters of the Bellman-Harris model, motivated by the estimation of cell division time.
-Lifetimes are distributed according a Gamma distribution and we follow a population that starts from a small number of individuals by performing time-resolved measurements of the population size.
-The exponential growth of the population size at the beginning offers an easy estimation of the mean of the lifetime.
-Going farther and describing lifetime variability is a challenging task however, due to the complexity of the fluctuations of non-Markovian branching processes.
-Using fine and recent results on these fluctuations~\cite{iksanov_asymptotic_2023}, we describe two time-asymptotic regimes and explain how to estimate the parameters.
-Then, we both consider simulations and biological data to validate and discuss our method.
-The results described here provide a method to determine single-cell parameters from time-resolved measurements of populations without the need to track each individual or to know the details of the initial condition.
+The growth of populations without interactions can often be modeled by branching processes where each individual evolves independently and with the same law.
+In Bellman-Harris processes, each individual lives a random time and is then replaced by a random number of offspring.
+We are interested in the estimation of the parameters of this model.
+Our motivation comes from the estimation of cell division time and we focus on Gamma distribution for lifetime and binary reproduction.
+The mean of the lifetime is closely related to the growth rate of the population.
+Going farther and describing lifetime variability from fixed time observations is a challenging task, due to the complexity of the fluctuations of non-Markovian branching processes.
+Using fine results on these fluctuations, we describe two time-asymptotic regimes and explain how to discriminate between them and estimate the parameters.
+Then, we consider simulations and biological data to validate and discuss our method.
+It allows to determine single-cell parameters from time-resolved measurements of populations without the need to track each individual or to know the details of the initial condition.
+The results can be extended to more general branching processes.